Thato Mosehle: Miss Supranational 2021

-As first runner-up of Miss South Africa 2020, Mosehle was crowned Miss Supranational South Africa 2021 under the Miss South Africa Organisation banner.
+As first runner-up of Miss South Africa 2020, Mosehle was crowned the Miss Supranational South Africa 2021 under the Miss South Africa Organisation banner.
 In August 2021, she departed for Poland to take part in the 12th Miss Supranational pageant, held in Nowy Sącz.
 On the final round, she finished as the 2nd Runner-up of Miss Supranational 2021.